EduardoZepeda/coffee-bytes-hugo/content/posts/go-uso-de-channels-canales/index.en.md

 ## Close a channel in go

-If we want to disable a channel, even if it has available capacity for more data, the close function allows us to do so.
+If we want to disable a channel, even if it has available capacity to store more data, the close function allows us to do so.

 ```go
 c :=make(chan string, 3)